KChellis/portfolio/README.md

 ## Technologies Used

-_This webpage makes use of HTML, CSS, and Bootstrap 3.3.7 styling sheet_
+_This webpage makes use of HTML, CSS, Git and Bootstrap 3.3.7 styling sheet_

 ### License